widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

 $wireframe 100

 ```

+Next bits: use CPK/surface to show cleft in molecule with HIS_ASP-SER acessible

+==Do it yourself==: Activity 1: do rendering on inhibited molecule on their own.
+Questions

+#### 03-03-01: Jmol - superimposing multiple structures

 **Questions?

-Next bits: use CPK/surface to show cleft in molecule with HIS_ASP-SER acessible
+Overlap 2/3 structures and see differences.

 Activity: do rendering on inhibited molecule on their own.

-Then overlap 2/3 structures and see differences.

 Animate a structure using a scipt ..mmmm how?